sajjadGG/book-python/fastapi/pydantic/types-stdlib.rst

 Validating the first value
 --------------------------
-You can create a `validator <validators>`_ to validate the first value in an infinite generator and still not consume it entirely.
+You can create a `Validator` to validate the first value in an infinite generator and still not consume it entirely.

 Unions
 ------
-The ``Union`` type allows a model attribute to accept different types, e.g.:
+* The ``Union`` type allows a model attribute to accept different types

 You may get unexpected coercion with ``Union``; see below.
-Know that you can also make the check slower but stricter by using `Smart Union <model_config-smart-union>`_
+Know that you can also make the check slower but stricter by using `Smart Union`.

-However, as can be seen above, *pydantic* will attempt to 'match' any of the types defined under ``Union`` and will use the first one that matches.
+However, as can be seen above, ``pydantic`` will attempt to 'match' any of the types defined under ``Union`` and will use the first one that matches.
 In the above example the ``id`` of ``user_03`` was defined as a ``uuid.UUID`` class (which is defined under the attribute's ``Union``